 Other programs are offered at YMCA or YWCA buildings, churches and private day-care centers.
 Students may be able to ride the school bus to programs in their attendance district or may be picked up at the school.
 Most programs operate until 6 p.m.
-There is a fee, and scholarships are available for needy students.
+There is a fee, and scholarships are available for students in need of financial support.

 After-school programs in schools do not operate if school is closed early for bad weather.
 Many day-care providers also close if there is bad weather.
 Please watch Cable 2 or check our homepage, or sign up for the mobile app for the latest closing information in the event of bad weather.

 Bus Stop InformationBus transportation is provided to high school students who live more than 1.5 miles from school and middle and elementary school students who live more than .5 miles away.
 Bus stops are set up to be within .5 miles of a student's home and may be placed closer if walking conditions are confirmed to be hazardous.
 Children in pre-kindergarten, kindergarten and first grade must be supervised at the stop by someone in the fourth grade or older.